Leonid Bunimovich

 Leonid Abramowich Bunimovich (born August 1, 1947) is a Soviet and American mathematician, who made fundamental contributions to the theory of Dynamical Systems, Statistical Physics and various applications.

 Bunimovich received his bachelor's degree in 1967, master's degree in 1969 and PhD in 1973 from the University of Moscow.
 His masters and PhD thesis advisor was Yakov G. Sinai.
-In 1986 (after Perestroika started) he finally received Doctor of Sciences degree in "Theoretical and Mathematical Physics".
+In 1986 (after Perestroika started) he received Doctor of Sciences degree in "Theoretical and Mathematical Physics" from Institute of Theoretical Physics.
 Bunimovich is a Regents' Professor of Mathematics at the Georgia Institute of Technology.
-Bunimovich is a Fellow of the Institute of Physics and was awarded Humboldt Prize in Physics.
+In 1990-91 Bunimovich was Volkswagen Professor of Physics in the Bielefeld University, he is a Fellow of the Institute of Physics and awarded Humboldt Prize in Physics.

 Biography

 His Master's proved that some classes of quadratic maps of an interval have an absolutely continuous invariant measure and strong stochastic properties.

 Bunimovich is mostly known for discovery of a fundamental mechanism of chaos in dynamical systems called the mechanism of defocusing.
 This discovery came as a striking surprise not only to mathematics but to physics community as well.
 Physicists could not believe that such (physical!) phenomenon is possible (even though a rigorous mathematical proof was provided) until they conducted massive numerical experiments.
 The most famous class of chaotic dynamical systems of this type, dynamical billiards are focusing chaotic billiards such as the Bunimovich stadium ("Bunimovich flowers", elliptic flowers, etc.).
-Later Bunimovich proved that his mechanism of defocusing works in all dimensions despite of the phenomenon of astigmatism.
+Later Bunimovich proved that his mechanism of defocusing works in all dimensions despite the phenomenon of astigmatism.
 Bunimovich introduced absolutely focusing mirrors, which is a new notion in geometric optics, and proved that only such mirrors could be focusing parts of chaotic billiards.
 He also constructed so called Bunimovich mushrooms, which are visual examples of billiards with mixed regular and chaotic dynamics.
 Physical realizations of Bunimovich stadia have been constructed for both classical and quantum investigations..

 Although the discovery of defocusing mechanism was just a part of Bunimovich's PhD thesis, he could not find any job after finishing graduate school thanks to antisemitic policies in the Soviet Union.
 Bunimovich was unable to ever find work as a mathematician in the Soviet Union.
 Moreover, while finally finding a work place he was not allowed to publish mathematical papers because in the places, where he worked, authorities refused to confirm that his mathematical papers contain no state secrets.
 Likewise for a long time he could not attend mathematical conferences even in the Soviet Union.
 However, although being trained as a pure mathematician, Bunimovich turned out to be able to work in applications to biomedical studies and in oceanology.